JuliaCon/www.juliacon.org/2026/cfp.md

 Note that talks rejected by the minisymposium organizers may be reconsidered for the main JuliaCon track, hence there is no penalty in submitting to a minisymposium.

 See the track description for more information about each minisymposium.
-The list of minis is below.

-TODO make list here
+You can find a list of minis [here](https://pretalx.com/juliacon-2026/featured/)

 ## Proposal Types
 This year, we will have 6 differentsession types under which you can submit proposals.
 See below for further details.
 Submitters of **long talks and short talks** can submit to a specific **minisymposium** if they wish.
 This can be done by choosing the appropriate minisymposium as track when submitting the talk.